kwebio/kweb-core/docs/src/state.md

 ## KVars and the DOM

-You can use a KVar (or KVal) to set the text of a DOM element:
+Within the Kotlin DSL you can use the `kvar()` function to create a `KVar`.
+This has the advantage of calling `KVar.close()` when this DOM fragment is cleaned up which will free up resources, and avoids having to import the `KVar` class.

 ```kotlin
 {{#include ../../src/test/kotlin/kweb/docs/state.kt:kvartext}}